WHAT IS VIDEOS

 In the 19th century iron versions began being sold, the peak of these sales were reached in the 20th century.
 At the start of the 21st century there is hardly any of these hand planes made.

-The metal compass plane has a flexible steel sole which is fixed to each end of the body.
+The metal compass plane / circular plane has a flexible steel sole which is fixed to each end of the body.
 The centre of the sole is adjusted with the use of a screw.
 This screw mechanism pushes or pulls the flexible sole to set the curvature required.
 The frame incorporates a feature to act as a front and rear handle.

-The Iron Compass Plane
+The Iron Compass Plane (Circular Plane)

 old compass plane